When it comes to high reliability in healthcare, is your organization walking the walk or just talking talk?

 - Remembering that behind every diagnosis is a person – someone’s spouse, parent, sibling, loved one, with family depending on them, their income, their companionship.

-To learn more about the benefits of creating a culture of high-reliability register for our webinar on June 6th.
+To learn more about the benefits of creating a culture of high-reliability watch our on-demand webinar featuring Northside Hospital Health System.

 Erika is a Principal Premier Performance Partner, leading Premier's efforts in clinical quality consulting and advisory solutions.
 She has more than 18 years of experience in healthcare quality, safety and performance improvement.
 Erika has overseen numerous projects focused on improving patient care experience and transitions in care, while stabilizing per capita cost.
 She is a prominent authority on improving quality at community hospitals and healthcare systems alike.
 Erika advises healthcare providers throughout the U.S., is a frequent speaker at major healthcare conferences on quality improvement, is a system Lean and Six Sigma expert, and is an advocate for implementing positive change.